AlexKor94/uber_partner/README.md

 # uber_partner

 Simple lending with send message to telegram
 IMPORT!
-When you clone this repo change name php file!
+When you clone this repo change name "send_for_git.php" to "send.php"!